Contents:

 Types, Value, and Significance

 The Roman monetary system was a huge example of its time with many different denominations and metals for various levels of trade and commerce.
-Below is a table to with a list of Roman coins that are mostly interesting for collectors:
+Below is a table with a list of Roman coins that are mostly interesting for collectors:

 Type | Metal | Denomination | Description | Value Today (Approx.) |